Women in the United Arab Emirates: Flogging and stoning

 The UAE's judicial system is derived from the civil law system and Sharia law.
 The court system consists of civil courts and Sharia courts.
-According to Human Rights Watch, UAE's civil and criminal courts apply elements of Sharia law, codified into its criminal code and family law, in a way which discriminates against women.
+According to Human Rights Watch, UAE's civil and criminal courts apply elements of Sharia law, codified into its criminal code and family law, in a way that discriminates against women.

 Women in UAE can be victims of flogging.
 Flogging and stoning are legal judicial punishments in the UAE because of the Sharia courts.
-Flogging is used in UAE as a punishment for several criminal offences, such as adultery, premarital sex and prostitution.
+Flogging is used in UAE as a punishment for several criminal offences, such as adultery, premarital sex, and prostitution.
 In most emirates, floggings are frequent with sentences ranging from 80 to 200 lashes.
 Between 2007 and 2013, many women were sentenced to 100 lashes.
 Moreover, in 2010 and 2012, several Muslims were sentenced to 80 lashes for alcohol consumption.
 Under UAE law, premarital sex is punishable by 100 lashes.

 Stoning is a legal form of judicial punishment in UAE though sentences are overturned on appeal.
 In 2006, an expatriate was sentenced to death by stoning for committing adultery.
 Between 2009 and 2013, several people were sentenced to death by stoning.
 In May 2014, an Asian woman was sentenced to death by stoning in Abu Dhabi.

-Sharia law dictates the personal status law, which regulate matters such as marriage, divorce and child custody.
+Sharia law dictates the personal status law, which regulate matters such as marriage, divorce, and child custody.
 The Sharia-based personal status law is applied to Muslims and sometimes non-Muslims.
-Non-Muslim expatriates are liable to Sharia rulings on marriage, divorce and child custody.
+Non-Muslim expatriates are liable to Sharia rulings on marriage, divorce, and child custody.
 Sharia courts have exclusive jurisdiction to hear family disputes, including matters involving divorce, inheritances, child custody, child abuse and guardianship of minors.
 Sharia courts may also hear appeals of certain criminal cases including rape, robbery, driving under the influence of alcohol and related crimes.